Only choose the dates shown below on enrolling on your course

 • an ESOL qualification at (Level 1) on the Ofqual register taken in England, Wales, or Northern Ireland

 • an ESOL qualification at Scottish Credit and Qualifications Framework level 5 awarded by the Scottish Qualifications Authority (SQA) and taken in Scotland

 • SQA Core Skills in Communication at Scottish Credit and Qualifications Framework level 5

-• Essential Skills Wales Communication Level 1 First-aid requirements When applying for a close protection license, learners will be required to produce evidence that they have attained a recognized first-aid award (this is not a qualification requirement).
+• Essential Skills Wales Communication Level 1 First-aid requirements When applying for a close protection licence, learners will be required to produce evidence that they have attained a recognised first-aid award (this is not a qualification requirement).
 Learners should present their valid first-aid certificate to their training provider before starting training.